Volume IAll features

 Stockfish 17, in your browser.

-A 3500+ ELO engine runs right on the page you're looking at.
-No remote servers, no install, no plugins: Stockfish 17 is compiled to WebAssembly and loaded lazily when you open the board.
+Full-strength Stockfish 17 with NNUE runs right on the page you're looking at.
+No remote servers, no install, no plugins: it's compiled to WebAssembly and loaded lazily when you open the board.
 The main thread stays free, the engine thinks on a dedicated Web Worker, values stream in while you think about your move.

-Before waking Stockfish up, ChessNotes queries Lichess cloud eval: for common positions (openings, known theory) the result comes in under 30ms, with deep lines already computed and verified.
+Before waking the local engine, ChessNotes queries Lichess cloud eval: for common positions (openings, known theory) the deep, already-computed evaluation comes back near-instantly.
 Only when the position is truly new does the local engine kick in, with a synced eval bar and depth growing visibly on screen.

 The integration is quiet.
 The eval bar appears next to the board, the best variations update in real-time, you can play against the engine to test a line.
 All without leaving the study flow, without opening a second tool.